-LARRY McKEON (1997, now deceased): He made a historic, indelible mark on Chicago politics in 1996 by winning an Illinois House of Representatives seat as the state's first openly gay or lesbian state legislator.
-Later he became known as an openly HIV-positive legislator and then a cancer survivor.
-In earlier life, he was director of Chicago's Advisory Council on Gay and Lesbian Issues, held leading positions in social service administration, and was a police officer.
-Born in 1944 in Napa, Idaho, he retired at the end of his term in January 2007 and died suddenly four months later in Springfield after a stroke.
+LARRY McKEON (1997, now deceased): He made a historic mark on Chicago politics in 1996 by winning an Illinois House of Representatives seat as the state's first openly gay or lesbian state legislator.
+Later he became known as openly HIV-positive and then a cancer survivor.
+In earlier life, he directed Chicago's Advisory Council on Gay and Lesbian Issues, worked in social service administration, and was a police officer.
+Born in 1944, he retired at the end of his term in January 2007 and died suddenly four months later in Springfield after a stroke.